austinlorenz/finite_model_theory/README.md

 (%i132) phi : '(exz(y, exz(z, E(x,y) and E(x,z) and y!=z)));

 (%o132)        exz(y, exz(z, E(x, y) and E(x, z) and (y != z)))

+To return the tuples of some graph which satisfy a formula with free variables, use the function LFP.